Comfortrac Home Cervical Traction Device Review & Rating 2018

 With a thick neck, the rests may not have a lot of grip and the strap may be awkward to use.
 It has some stretch to it and it needs to be pulled securely and it’s a little difficult.

-All in all I’ll have to say that the Comfortrac home traction unit is well worth the spend, and for me it has already payed itself in doctor visits.
+All in all, I’ll have to say that the Comfortrac home traction unit is well worth the spend, and definitely pays itself in doctor visits – sometimes in a month.

 It’s easy to use, traction is as comfortable as traction can be, and you can use it without any assistance.

 What about you?
-Have you ever tried the Comfotrac or any other home cervical units?
+Have you ever tried home cervical units?
 I’d love to read your experience with it in the comments below.

 To your health and happiness,